Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 Giving examples of these IT skills on your CV will help you get hired because they show you have a strong foundation of technical skills that employers can build on.

-Here are some additional FAQs to help you write your CV:
+Here are some answers to additional FAQs to help you write about IT skills on your CV: